'A dangerous time': Portland, Oregon, sees record homicides

 ‘A dangerous time’: Portland, Oregon, sees record homicidesNew

 PORTLAND, Ore.
-(AP) — Portland, Oregon, has had 67 homicides so far this year, surpassing its previous record of 66 set in 1987.
+(AP) — Portland, Oregon, has had 67 homicides so far this year, surpassing its previous full-year record of 66 in 1987.
 Its police are struggling to keep up amid an acute staffing shortage and budget cuts.
-Now, the liberal Pacific Northwest city is implementing novel solutions to try to improve safety.
-They include adding traffic barrels to prevent drive-by shootings and suspending minor traffic stops so officers can focus on immediate threats.
+The liberal Pacific Northwest city is trying new safety solutions, such as adding traffic barrels to prevent drive-by shootings in hot spots.
+Minor traffic stops are suspended so officers can focus on immediate threats.
 But critics say the city is flailing.
-Nationally, homicides increased by nearly 30% from 2019 to 2020, based on FBI data.
-But in Portland, deadly violence is increasing at a faster rate than nearly all major cities, with an 83% jump in homicides last year.
+FBI data shows violence worsening nationwide, with homicides up nearly 30% last year.
+But Portland’s killings jumped 83%, a faster rate than nearly all major cities.